khalidmadih/Constructor-Hangman---Node/README.md

 Once the node dependencies are installed, you can run the app by calling `node hangman.js` in your console.

 After you either win or lose, the program exits.
-Run `node hangman.js` if you want to play again
+Run `node hangman.js` if you want to play again.

+Enjoy!